pocl/pocl/doc/sphinx/source/accel.rst

   * - 0x340
     - FEATURE_FLAGS (64b)
     - Bitmap of various features.

       Bit 0: HAS_MASTER_INTERFACE.
-If set to 1, the accelerator can access outside of it's AlmaIF address space with master interface.
-This also means that the above X_STARTING_ADDRESS values are absolute values (otherwise they would be relative to the base address of the accelerator.)
-Also, any data buffers, completion signals etc. are given to the accelerator as absolute addresses and the accelerator must decode the address to determine whether its own buffer mem region is being accessed or external devices or memories.
+If set to 1, the accelerator can access outside of its AlmaIF address space with a master interface.
+This also means that the above X_STARTING_ADDRESS values are absolute values.
+Also, any pointers to data buffers, completion signals etc. are given to the accelerator as absolute addresses and the accelerator needs to decode the address to determine whether the pointer points to its own buffermem region or external devices or memories.
       If set to 0, the data buffers, completion signals etc. are given as pointers relative to the beginning of the buffer mem region, and the device is assumed to not being able to access external devices or memories.

       Bits: 1-63: Reserved, should be set to 0

+The other three regions are used for the following:
 The instruction memory can be used to configure the accelerator.
 PoCL looks for
 <device_name>.img-binary file and if it exists, writes it to the region at the initialization time.
 In case of compiled kernels, PoCL will overwrite this region with the new program.